Arthritis Management Program

 Arthritis is a term encompassing a group of over 100 diseases.
 The common factor between them all is the swelling and inflammation of joints.
 It causes pain and discomfort in the connective tissues throughout the body.
-Most prevalent among the forms of arthritis are the Rheumatoid and Osteoarthritis.
+Most prevalent among the forms of arthritis are Rheumatoid and Osteoarthritis.
 Gout is also common, but it is the most curable.
-Arthritis is most seen in adults over the age of 65, however, it does at times develop in younger adults, teenagers and even children.
+Arthritis is most seen in adults over the age of 65, however, it does at times develop in younger adults, teenagers, and even children.
 It is also more frequent in women than men, as well as among people who are overweight.

 Depending on the type of arthritis the symptoms may develop gradually over time however, there are cases when they appear quite suddenly.

 - Pain, swelling, and stiffness in one or multiple joints

 - Morning stiffness lasting for a short time